phoenix-rtos/phoenix-rtos-doc/corelibs/libswdg.md

 ### Data types

+- `swdg_callback_t` - Callback function to be provided to be executed in the event of channel timeout. `channel` param conveys information which channel timeout has occurred, this allows one callback to be used for all channels.

 ```c
 typedef void (*swdg_callback_t)(int channel);
 ```

-Callback function to be provided to be executed in the event of channel timeout. `channel` param conveys information which channel timeout has occurred, this allows one callback to be used for all channels.

 ### Functions

+- `swdg_reload` - Reloads selected watchdog channel `no` timer.
+This causes channel deadline to be set to value set in configuration.

 ```c
 void swdg_reload(int no);
 ```

-Reloads selected watchdog channel `no` timer.
-This causes channel deadline to be set to value set in configuration.
+- `swdg_disable` - Disables selected watchdog channel `no` timer.
+Configuration is kept, so channel can be re-enabled without additional steps.

 ```c
 void swdg_disable(int no);
 ```

-Disables selected watchdog channel `no` timer.
-Configuration is kept, so channel can be re-enabled without additional steps.
+- `swdg_enable` - Enables selected watchdog channel `no` timer.
+Channel is refreshed on enable, so no spurious timeout can occur.

 ```c
 void swdg_enable(int no);
 ```

-Enables selected watchdog channel `no` timer.
-Channel is refreshed on enable, so no spurious timeout can occur.
+- `swdg_chanConfig` - Configures selected watchdog channel `no` with desired `callback` function and `limit` (in microseconds) deadline.

 ```c
 void swdg_chanConfig(int no, swdg_callback_t callback, time_t limit);
 ```

-Configures selected watchdog channel `no` with desired `callback` function and `limit` (in microseconds) deadline.
+- `swdg_init` - Initialize library with `chanCount` channels and watchdog thread with priority `priority`.
+Needs to be called before any other operation. `chanCount` has to be greater than zero, `priority` has to be greater or equal to zero (the highest priority) and less than 7.

 ```c
 void swdg_init(size_t chanCount, int priority);
 ```

-Initialize library with `chanCount` channels and watchdog thread with priority `priority`.
-Needs to be called before any other operation. `chanCount` has to be greater than zero, `priority` has to be greater or equal to zero (the highest priority) and less than 7.

 ### Notes